vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 61. What is Coordinator Pattern?
+## 61. What is the Coordinator Pattern?

 ### Answer:
-Coordinator Pattern is an architectural pattern
-used to manage navigation logic outside of ViewControllers.
+The Coordinator Pattern is an architectural pattern  used to manage navigation logic outside of ViewControllers.

-Instead of handling navigation inside ViewController,
-a separate Coordinator object controls screen flow.
+Instead of handling navigation inside the ViewController, a separate Coordinator object controls screen flow.

 It improves:
 - Separation of concerns